gbosetti/trap-mobile/README.md

 # REQUIREMENTS #

+This application is developed as the frontend of a triage platform, to be used by guards at the entrance of a campus.
-This application was developed using the following configuration:
+It was developed using the following configuration:

 Ionic: